Financial Hedge definition

 Financial Hedge means either (a) a swap, collar, floor, cap, or other contract which is intended to reduce or eliminate the risk of fluctuations in interest rates, or (b) a foreign exchange, currency hedging, commodity hedging, or other contract which is intended to reduce or eliminate the market risk of holding currency or a commodity in either the cash or futures markets, which Financial Hedge under either CLAUSE (a) or CLAUSE (b) is entered into by any Restricted Company with any Lender or an Affiliate of any Lender or any other Person under the Laws of a jurisdiction in which such contracts are legal and enforceable (except as enforceability may be limited by applicable Debtor Relief Laws and general principles of equity).

-Financial Hedge means a Contract consisting of a futures contract, options contract or other derivatives transaction, in any case relating to electricity (but not including contracts for physical delivery of such commodity).
+Financial Hedge means a Contract consisting of a futures contract, options contract or other derivatives transaction, in any case relating to a physical commodity (but not including contracts for physical delivery of such commodity), whether entered into in connection with the Annual Hedge Strategy, off-system sales or otherwise.